Planning for Temporally Extended Goals in Pure-Past Linear Temporal Logic: A Polynomial Reduction to Standard Planning: Theoretical Bases to Handle Goals

 \end{itemize} \end{itemize} \end{proof}

 Theorem~\ref{th:progression} gives us the bases of our technique.
-Specifically, it guarantees that by keeping suitably updated $\sigmaY{}$, we can evaluate our \PLTLf goal only using the propositional interpretation in the current instant and the truth value of the formulas in $\sigmaY{}$, instead of the entire trace.
+Specifically, it guarantees that by keeping suitably updated $\sigmaY{}$, we can evaluate our \PLTLf goal only using the propositional interpretation in the current instant and the truth value of the (quoted) yesterday formulas in $\sigmaY{}$, instead of considering the entire trace.